Toronto’s diverse culinary scene offers international dishes that warm you from the inside.

 Ooey Gooey Mac & Cheese

-Tucked away in a shack (literally) off the trendy Ossington strip, these guys are the King/Queen of mac & cheese in my books.
+Tucked away in a shack (literally) off the trendy Ossington strip, these guys are mac & cheese royalty in my books.
 The noodles are cooked perfectly, the sauce is velvety and their toppings are next-level.

 What to order: Everything.
 Try it all.
 The Carbonara (topped with pancetta, Grana Padano and egg yolk) and the Pulled Pork (smoked pork shoulder with a slightly sweet BBQ sauce) are two of my faves.
 There are a couple of Muskoka chairs outside the shack in case you can’t wait to devour your mac and cheese.